Decorator

 payi_instrument(payi)

-from payi.lib.instrument import proxy
+from payi.lib.instrument import track

 GenAI Provider Client Configuration